 Assignment and Delegation.
 This Agreement or the rights to any funds hereunder may not be assigned, transferred, or conveyed in whole or in part without the prior written consent of the other Party, except that the Office may assign, transfer, or convey this Agreement, in whole or in part, to any governmental entity that succeeds the Office’s duties hereunder or otherwise assumes responsibility for the functions or duties currently assumed by the Office.
 For purposes of construing this clause, a transfer of a controlling interest in Grantee, a merger, sale or consolidation of Grantee, or a sale of substantially all of Grantee’s assets shall be considered an assignment.
 Grantee agrees that it shall provide the Office with the earliest possible advance notice of any proposed sale or transfer or any controlling interest in or substantial assets of Grantee and of any proposed merger, sale, or consolidation of Grantee.
 Grantee agrees that it shall not use this Agreement, or any portion thereof, for collateral or to otherwise secure any financial obligation of Grantee or any affiliate thereof without the prior written consent of the Office.
 Grantee further agrees that it may not assign, pledge as collateral, grant a security interest in, create a lien against, or otherwise encumber any payments that may or will be made to Grantee under this Agreement.

 Use of Third Parties.
 Subject to Applicable Laws, Grantee may enter into contracts or subcontracts for the provision or delivery of services related to the Project(s).
 The Grantee may enter into these contracts to complete the project provided that the Grantee remains responsible for all deliverables provided under this Agreement.
-All restrictions, obligations, and responsibilities of the Grantee under this Agreement shall also apply to the subcontractors and the Grantee shall include in all of its subcontracts a clause that so states.
+All restrictions, obligations, and responsibilities of the Grantee under this Agreement shall also apply to the subcontractors and the Grantee shall include in all of its subcontracts a clause that so states, to the extent applicable to vendors, contractors or subcontractors of Grantee.
 The Office shall have the right to request the removal of a subcontractor from the Agreement for good cause.

 Procurement.
 Grantee shall develop and adhere to procurement procedures that comply with all Applicable Laws.
 Grantee shall have and maintain written policies and adhere to procurement procedures that ensure fair, open, and objective competition and that comply with all Applicable Laws.
 Fair, open, and objective competition, free of fraud, favoritism, or abuse, or the appearance thereof, resulting from arms-length-transactions, is required unless specific advanced approval is obtained from the Office to use a noncompetitive approach in contracting for any good or service.
-All contracts for goods or services, or subcontracts entered into by Grantee in the performance of this Agreement, shall be the result of a competitive process and arm’s length transactions and shall not be the result of family, business, or other personal ties or interests that are or could be perceived to be a conflict of interest or the result thereof.
+All contracts for goods or services, or subcontracts entered into by Grantee in the performance of this Agreement, shall be the result of arm’s length transactions and shall not be the result of family, business, or other personal ties or interests that are or could be perceived to be a conflict of interest or the result thereof.

 Third Party Beneficiaries.
 Except as otherwise expressly stated herein, there are no third party beneficiaries to this Agreement.
 This Agreement is intended only to benefit the Office, the State of Iowa, the Office’s respective successors and permitted assigns, the federal government, and Grantee.

 Time is of the Essence.
-Time is of the essence with respect to Grantee’s performance of its obligations under this Agreement.
+Time is of the essence with respect to Grantee’s performance of its obligations under this Agreement, but completion of the Project is subject to reasonable industry standards, and Grantee is excused for delays beyond its reasonable control.